 - Put bulgur and spices in a large bowl.

-- Pour hot water over them and cover with its lid or with a piece of cloth.
+- Pour hot water over them, give it a stir.
+And cover the bowl with a lid or with a kitchen towel.
 Let it sit until bulgur rises, about 10 minutes.

 - Add in lemon juice and pomegranate molasses, stir well.

-- Toss in all the chopped herbs and give it a good stir.
+- Toss in all the chopped herbs, tomatoes and cucumber.
+Give it a good stir.

-- Serve it on plates with lettuce leaves or fresh grape leaves next to it.
+- Serve it on plates with lettuce leaves on the side.

-- Optionally, you can serve pickles, tomatoes and cucumbers with this salad.
+- Also you can serve pickles, sliced tomatoes and cucumbers on the side too.

 Nutrition